 Speak with an expert:

 I know quite a lot about homemade beauty products, essential oils, flowers and herbs.
-I’ve worked as a doula, went to college for nursing and have picked up tips from experts I’ve worked with over the years.
-When I talk about a homemade body care recipe, you can be sure I’ve already made it for me and my family.
+I went to college for nurse midwifery and have picked up tips from experts I’ve worked with over the years.

 That said, I’m not a licensed holistic doctor or a professional in the field of aromatherapy, herbs, flowers, essential oils, or any other homemade beauty or health profession.
 I’m just a girl who likes non-toxic, organic body care.
 The ingredients that go into creating homemade beauty products are complex.
 Speaking with a professional health care provider (holistic or conventional) before making homemade beauty products is a great idea.
 Skipping this step can be dangerous because many herbs, flowers, and oils can interact negatively with medications or vitamins you may be taking.
 Personal health concern can also limit your use of homemade beauty products.

 Homemade beauty product safety tips you should always follow: